-2. Institutional resource to connect staff:
+2. Institutional resources to connect staff:

 3. Case studies of Peer Dialogue across the Institution and beyond

-With thanks to the many departments that offered access to their peer dialogue schemes as examples to others.
+The Learning Circle would like to offer very sincere thanks to the many departments that offered access to their peer dialogue schemes as examples to others.

 What is the Human Library?